dubiousnate/mints-awesome-server/index_code.md

 ## 🚀 Step 3: Launch Minecraft
 *Now you’re ready to play!*

-1. Once the download finishes, you’ll see a new profile named **Mint’s Awesome Modpack**.
+1. Once the download finishes, you’ll see a new profile named something like **Mint’s Merry Realm**.
 2. Click **Play** — this opens the **Minecraft Launcher.**
 3. The launcher might ask you to **sign in** — use your usual **Microsoft account** that owns Minecraft.
 4. When signed in, click **Play** again to start the game.